-In December 2016, for the second year in a row, a group of parishioners participated in “Write for Rights,” an Amnesty International initiative designed to let political prisoners – and the governments holding them – know they are not forgotten.
-Over the course of a single afternoon at St. Philip’s, more than 250 letters and cards were written to prisoners of conscience and their captors.
+Every December, parishioners and friends of St. Philip’s participate in Write for Rights, an Amnesty Int’l initiative designed to let political prisoners – and the governments holding them – know they are not forgotten.
+Over the course of an afternoon at St. Philip’s, we write hundreds of letters and cards to prisoners of conscience and their captors.
 Contact Liz Oliver at email@example.com for more information.

-Folder Drive with The Simple Way
+Folder Drive With The Simple Way

+Since 2016, in partnership with our friends at The Simple Way, members of St. Philip’s have collected thousands of two-pocket folders and composition-style notebooks for schoolkids in the Kensington neighborhood of Philadelphia, where The Simple Way is headquartered.
 The Simple Way is a nonprofit organization and community that describes itself as “a web of subversive friends conspiring to spread the vision of ‘Loving God, Loving People, and Following Jesus’ in our neighborhoods and in our world.”